kgilbride/aboutme/content/index.md

 ## My mission and vision

-My mission is to build bridges between current state reality to future state outcomes for people and companies by (1) clarifying the problems to be solved, (2) creating systems that drive better performance, and (3) ensuring that people are focused on work that makes the best use of their talents.
+I build bridges between current state reality to future state outcomes for people and companies by (1) clarifying the problems to be solved, (2) creating systems that drive better performance, and (3) ensuring that people are focused on work that makes the best use of their talents.

 My vision is to ensure that (1) work is more purposeful and differentiated and (2) people are able to live lives of greater meaning and passion.